DavidBert/Tweet_normalizer/README.md

 # Tweet_normalizer
-The following program is normalization system which helps to change raw English tweets into (partially) normalized tweets, suitable for further NLP processing
+The following program is a normalization system which helps to convert raw English tweets into (partially) normalized tweets, suitable for further NLP processing

 ## Requirements